-One of the general aims of the on-site training component of the programmes is for the student to be given an opportunity to develop a professional approach and identity, and to apply and integrate theoretical knowledge wit practical skills.
+One of the aims of the on-site training part of the programmes is for you as a student to be given an opportunity to develop a professional approach and identity, and to apply and integrate theoretical knowledge with practical skills.

 On-site training components are assessed according to standard assessment criteria established by the programme committee.
 If you risk failing a clinical course/module, you will be informed of this in writing and orally in good time in order for you to improve your skills in accordance with a personalised action plan.
 Any agreements reached between you and your teachers are to be put in writing.

 To receive a passing grade for on-site training, you must fulfill the intended learning outcomes stated in the course syllabus.
 Examination procedures varies and questions can be answered by the programme administration.

 Attendance, Interrupted on-site training

 All on site-training is mandatory.
 Rules regarding absence can be found in the course syllabus.
 The examiner may cancel the on-site training if a student shows serious inadequacy in knowledge, skills or approach.